robertpeteuil/terraform-installer/README.md

-# Terraform Installer - Automated Terraform Installation
+# Installer for HashiCorp Terraform - Automated Installation

 ## Automatically Download, Extract and Install Latest or Specific Version